Skip to content

 Overview

-Are you intrigued by a career as an Emergency Medical Professional?
-Working as an Emergency Medical Technician (EMT) and paramedic means working in emergency medical care at crime scenes, rescue operations, ambulance calls, and medical incident command.
-EMT is an excellent introduction to medicine; you will be a critical part of a health care team.
-Illinois and most other states require EMTs and paramedics to be licensed.
-If you already have an associate's or bachelor's degree, you may consider an EMT-P certificate to gain clinical experience and learn lifelong skills.
-ECC's paramedic training program collaborates with area hospitals Advocate Sherman Hospital and Amita St. Joseph Hospital.
-Course completion is followed by passing the Illinois paramedic licensing exam offered by the National Registry of Emergency Medical Technicians (NREMT).
+Are you interested in a career as an Emergency Medical Professional?
+Completing the Emergency Medical Technology certificate at ECC prepares you for work in emergency medical care, including crime scenes, rescue operations, ambulance services, and medical incident command.
+This program equips you with the skills and knowledge to become an emergency medical responder as an EMT or a paramedic.
+It covers everything from basic medical procedures to advanced life-saving techniques, depending on your level of training.
+If you already hold an associate's or bachelor's degree, you can pursue an EMT-P certificate to gain clinical experience and develop essential lifelong skills.
+ECC’s paramedic training program partners with local hospitals, including Advocate Sherman Hospital and Amita St. Joseph Hospital.
+Upon completing the course, you will be eligible to take the Illinois paramedic licensing exam administered by the National Registry of Emergency Medical Technicians (NREMT).

 Program Accreditation